 4. Plan for the future

 It’s difficult to think about the future when times are tough and getting by day to day is your immediate priority.

 But, the future is not going away.
 Ignoring it won’t change anything, except arguably making the problem worse.
 Just like all financial worries, it’s much better to address the future head on.

 Planning for the future can come in many forms.
 At a basic level, it’s linked to goal setting.
 Where do you want to be in 10 or 15 years and how are you going to get there?

 You should also consider making a Will to ensure your loved ones are taken care of whatever happens to you.
-I explain more about this in this post.
+I explain more about the importance of Wills here.